coreos/coreos-cloudinit/Documentation/cloud-config.md

 ### `units`

-The `coreos.units.*` options define arbitrary systemd units to start.
-`coreos.units` is a list of objects with the following fields:
+The `coreos.units.*` parameters define a list of arbitrary systemd units to start.
+Each item is an object with the following fields:

 - **name**: String representing unit's name.
 Required.
 - **runtime**: Boolean indicating whether or not to persist the unit across reboots.
 This is analagous to the `--runtime` argument to `systemd enable`.
 Default value is false.